Hiseho/Hiseho/content/docs/coreconcepts/web-server.md

 ## Why do you need a web server ?

 Now that we get the gist of what a web server is, let's go a bit more in depth.
 A web server is a *software* that serves *web pages* to *users* upon request.
-It requests made using protocols like **HTTP** or **HTTPS** and the server responds with the requested page or data that can be displayed in the browser.
+The requests are made using protocols like **HTTP** or **HTTPS** and the server responds with the requested page or data that can be displayed in the browser.

 A web server is a **crucial part** of a home-lab because you will access most of your services through a web interface.
 On a security level it is also the first thing (and in theory, *only* thing (aside from a VPN)) that you might want to expose to the internet.